teslaworksumn/lightshow-Gallium/README.md

 ## Styles

-We are using a modified version of the airbnb javascript style guide.
-One major change from the airbnb guide is that we are using 4 space indents instead of 2.
+We are using a modified version of the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
+One major change from the Airbnb guide is that we are using 4 space indents instead of 2.
 Run `npm run-script lint` to lint our code and `npm run-script lint-fix` to fix common errors.
-So error might need to be done fixed manually.
+Some errors might need to be fixed manually.

 ## Authors